CHEPROXIMITY/docker-aem/aem-author-6.2/README.md

 This image includes AEM 6.2 (author instance), Ubuntu 16.04 LTS and the Oracle JAVA 1.8(JRE).

 ## How to run
+Place the AEM JAR package to the current folder and rename it to `aem-author-4502.jar` as it's refference to the Dockerfile.

 Run the following command to build the image:
 `docker build -t <IMAGE-NAME> .`